Enquire now

 Conclusion

 Triglyceride's high levels can lead to enhancing the heart disease risk and pancreatitis.
 It is important to manage eating and drinking as it causes high triglyceride levels.
 Fortunately, there are steps you can take to reduce triglyceride levels.
 If you are diagnosed with the condition, your doctor will recommend lifestyle changes and medications that are effective for your heart health and reducing the triglycerides levels.
-You can consult BM Birla Heart Research Centre, one of the cardiac care and linked healthcare services offering the best patient care and treatment services.
+You can consult a cardiologist doctor in Kolkata at the BM Birla Heart Research Centre, one of the cardiac care and linked healthcare services offering the best patient care and treatment services.

 FAQs